-tobacco prevention programs.
-Voice your Consider partnering with your local support for tobacco-free schools, sports, and other community events.
+Consider partnering with your local tobacco prevention programs.
+Voice your support for tobacco-free schools, sports,

 Sample Public Address Announcement

 "As part of our effort to promote healthy lifestyles in our community, the [City name] Recreation Department would like to announce that all city park and recreational facilities are now tobacco free!
 Chewing tobacco and smoking are not only deadly, but they also decrease lung power and weaken muscles, which leads to poor athletic performance.
 So stay in top physical condition by enjoying our tobacco-free parks, and make the choice to be tobacco free!"